-After the first ten hours but before 20 hours of operation, take your boat to the dealer for its first engine and transmission oil and filter change and engine checkup.
+After the first ten hours but before 20 hours of operation, take your boat to the dealer for its first engine oil and filter change and engine checkup.
 Your Indmar dealer is best equipped to check the engine immediately after break-in.

 After the break-in procedure is over, your boat may be operated at any speed.
-Be sure to check the wide open throttle operating range; refer to Section 2, Selecting a Propeller.
+Be sure to check the wide open throttle operating range; refer to Section 2, Selecting an Impeller.